2025 Beijing Guoan F.C. season: August

 On 2 August, Guoan announced that defender Uroš Spajić suffered an ACL injury in his right knee in the game against Shanghai Shenhua, potentially sidelining him for the rest of the season.

 Guoan hosted rivals Tianjin Jinmen Tiger at the Workers' Stadium on 3 August.
 In the 20th minute, coordination error from Guoan's backline allowed Tianjin's Alberto Quiles to round Hou Sen and give Tianjin the 1–0 lead.
 Guoan responded in the 43rd minute with Dawhan heading a Sai Erjini'ao corner into the far side of the net, drawing the game at 1–1 before the break.
 In the 52nd minute, Tianjin's Albion Ademi's shot hit the post, and Quiles reacted to rebound the ball into Guoan's net, sending Guoan down 2–1.
 Abreu pulled Guoan level again in the 70th minute, heading in a Nebijan cross.
 The game ended in a 2–2 draw, and Guoan slipped to 4th place in the table, having been on a three-game winless streak.

 Guoan traveled to Huanglong Stadium to face off against Zhejiang on 10 August.
 In the 21st minute, Guoan conceded first as Hou Sen struggled to keep out a header from Lucas.
 Guoan responded in the 24th minute with Dawhan setting Guga for a long-range goal to tie the game at 1–1.
-In the third minute of added time for the first half, Zhejiang regained their lead through a counter attack finished off by Alexandru Mitriță.
+In the third minute of added time for the first half, Zhejiang regained their lead through a counterattack finished off by Alexandru Mitriță.
 Returning from the half, Zhejiang's Wang Yudong used his speed to send Guoan 1–3 down in just the 46th minute.
 In the 54th minute in a play similar to Guoan's first goal, Sai Erjini'ao set up Cao Yongjing for a shot from outside the penalty area to reduce Guoan's deficit down to one goal.
 In the 60th minute, Zhejiang's Cheng Jin was shown a red card after VAR review for reckless foul.
 5 minutes later, Guoan tied the game via Abreu, who bumped into the goal the rebound from his own header.
 Guoan edged ahead in the 77th minute with Abreu nodding a Nebijan cross down for Wang Ziming to score.
 The game ended in a 4–3 Guoan victory, the first in 4 matches, and allowed Guoan to remain only 3 points behind league leaders Shanghai Shenhua.

 The 2025–26 AFC Champions League Two group stage draw took place on 15 August.
 Guoan was drawn into Group E and set to play Tai Po FC, Cong An Hanoi FC, and Macarthur FC, with the first game set to be played on 18 September.